Year 2

 R.E.

-In RE, we will study Judaism and explore the question 'How important is it for Jewish people to do what God has asked them to do?'
-We will learn about the festival of the Passover and understand how celebrating Passover helps Jews show God that they value their special relationship with Him.
+In RE, we will study Judaism, focusing on and explore the question 'Why does Easter matter to Christians?'
+This will support our understanding of how celebrating Easter helps Christians show God how they value their special relationship with Him.

 Science